Residents priced out of Australia's powerhouse port

 The influx has taken a toll.
 Resource companies need housing for the new staff.
 Purpose-built camps house many but not all Fifo workers, and staff based permanently in Port Hedland need proper homes - so the local housing market has rocketed.

 Local estate agent Jan Ford says companies pack several workers into one house.
 One March afternoon, group viewings were held for a four-bedroom house offered at A$2,500 a week.

 "There were 11 applications on that property and the companies who needed it most to support their contracts were outbidding each other.
 It rented for A$3,000 a week - so in two hours, rents jumped A$500 a week."

 Local residents simply cannot compete.
 Some have left, including people employed in the resources sector who have switched to Fifo working because they cannot afford to live in Port Hedland.

-"It's been very saddening to see people who are born and bred here - who have no other place but here - they can't call it home anymore," said Mayor Kelly Howlett.'No housing'
+"It's been very saddening to see people who are born and bred here - who have no other place but here - they can't call it home anymore," said Mayor Kelly Howlett.